§ Verifiable Trust v4 Specification

 NOTE

-In other words, to be a VS, a service MUST identify itself directly by presenting an Organization or a Person Essential Credential, or the issuer of its Service Essential Credential MUST identify itself by presenting an Organization or a Person Essential Credential.
+• the issuer of the Service Essential Credential MUST identify itself by presenting an Organization or Persona Essential Credential.

 NOTE